markolofsen/how_to_upload_package_to_pypi/README.md

 ---

-## How to upload your python package to PyPi?
+## How to upload your python package to PyPi
 ## Modern system for automated publication of your code in popular repositories: NPM, PyPi, GitHub

+How to upload your python package to PyPi.
+Make your code publish-ready.

 ### Try our free code publishing tool!